qunitjs/qunit/docs/api/assert/rejects.md

 * Error constructor, to confirm that the rejection value is an instance of this constructor.
 * Custom validation function, to write your own logic returning `true` or `false`.

 The returned promise from `assert.rejects()` is resolved with the rejection value (since QUnit 2.26).
-This can be used instead of an `expected` argument, to run other assertions against your your rejection value, such as [assert.propEqual()](./propEqual.md).
+This can be used instead of an `expected` argument, to run other assertions against your rejection value, such as [assert.propEqual()](./propEqual.md).

 ## Changelog